 As a recruitment agency, your target audience’s pain points can be broadly divided into two ways:

 - Time: Companies need to hire new talent, and they need them fast!
-Hiring Managers are strained for time.
-They don’t have the necessary time or expertise to source candidates, screen them and close them.
+Hiring Managers is a strained time.
+They don’t have the necessary time or expertise to source candidates, screen them, and close them.
 They need someone to take these off their hands so that they can focus on their core business.